Practical Low Latency Proof of Work Consensus: System Implementation

 To solve this problem, we borrow the \textit{scoreboarding}~\cite{scoreboarding} technique long used in processor design.
-A CPU employing this method schedules multiple instructions to be executed out-of-order, if doing so will not cause conflicts such as writing to the same register.
+A CPU employing this method schedules multiple instructions to be executed out-of-order, as long as doing so will not cause conflicts such as writing to the same register.
 Transactions and CPU instructions are alike, in the sense that they both need to be executed in the correct order to produce correct results, only that transactions read and write UTXOs while CPU instructions read and write CPU registers.
-In the Ledger Manager, a batch of transactions are first passed through a controller thread before being dispatched to one of the idle workers in the thread pool for execution.
-The controller thread keeps track of the inputs and outputs of the transactions in the batch on the scoreboard (an in-memory hash table).
+In the Ledger Manager, a batch of transactions first pass through a controller thread before being dispatched to one of the idle workers in the thread pool for execution.
+The controller keeps track of the inputs and outputs of the transactions in the batch on a ``scoreboard'' (an in-memory hash table).
 Before scheduling a new transaction for execution, it checks that none of its inputs or outputs are present on the scoreboard.
-In this way, all worker threads are able to execute in parallel without any synchronization.
+In this way, all worker threads are able to execute in parallel without explicit synchronization.

-\textbf{Functional-Style Design Pattern.} Our system must maintain shared state between several modules across both databases and in-memory data structures, creating potential for race conditions.
-Further, since this state is split between the memory and the database, concurrency primitives provided by RocksDB cannot solve the problem completely.
-For example, to update the ledger, the Ledger Manager needs to fetch the tips of the voter chains from the memory and the votes from the Block Structure Database, and they must be in sync.
-Locking both states with a global mutex is a straightforward solution; however, such coarse locks significantly hurt performance.

-\if 0 Our system maintains state in several in-memory data structures, e.g., the tips of each voter chain and the list of unreferred transaction blocks.
-All those data are shared between modules, causing potential race conditions.
-Furthermore, they are split between the memory and the databases, thus concurrency primitives provided by RocksDB cannot solve the problem completely.
-For example, to update the ledger, the Ledger Manager needs to fetch the voter chain tips from the memory and the votes from the Block Structure Database, and they must be in sync.
-Locking them together with a global mutex is a straightforward solution, however, such coarse locks are not scalable. \fi